 Common Core State Standards (2010) for Mathematical Practice include varieties of expertise that mathematics educators should strive to develop in students at all levels:

-How one teaches is based on one's ideological perspective.
-According to David Ferrero (2006), educators are divided by traditionalism and innovation, but teaching that leads to achievement gains when one embraces standardized testing does not mean that educators have to choose between one or the other.
+A second challenge for success lies in the teacher's ideological perspective, as this latter affects how one teaches.
+According to David Ferrero (2006), educators are divided by traditionalism and innovation.
+However, teaching that leads to achievement gains (e.g., via standardized testing) does not mean that educators have to choose between one or the other.
 There is a concept of "innovative traditionalism" that is student-centered, yet has been shown to improve standardized achievement test scores.
 This has been accomplished in two Chicago-area high schools by "a combination of test prep, classical content, and collaboratively developed thematic projects grounded in controversy and designed to cultivate student voice and civic engagement" (p.
 11).
 The following table (Ferrero, 2006, p.
 11) illustrates the essential differences in education's ideological divide, which can be bridged.

 Education's Ideological Divide

 |Basic skills||Higher-order thinking|